Feds to investigate fires in Hyundai-Kia engine failures

 Nelson and the nonprofit Center for Auto Safety had asked if the agency was investigating the fires.

-Deputy Administrator Heidi King told Nelson in a letter that the agency has included non-collision fires in the engine failure probes.
-She wrote that many who complained of failures also reported fires.
+Deputy Administrator Heidi King told Nelson in a letter released Wednesday that the agency has included non-collision fires in the engine failure probes.
+She wrote that many who complained of engine failures also reported fires.

 In May of 2017 the government began investigating whether the automakers moved quickly enough to recall over 1.6 million vehicles because of engines stalling.